Vetao22/GenericStore/README.md

 # GenericStore

-This is just an Angualar experimentation.
+This is just an Angular experimentation.